 How Does a Great Horned Owl Hunt?

-These predators watch for their dinner by sitting perched on tree limbs or fence posts and swooping down low over fields.
-With prey in sight, it reaches out with its talons and tightly grasps hold.
+These predators watch for their dinner from tree limbs or fence posts.
+With prey in sight, they swoop down low over fields, reaching out their talons and tightly grasping hold of their meal.

 Who Competes with Great Horned Owls for Food?

-Hunting at night makes it easier for great horned owls to obtain food and keep other birds from getting prey first.
-It will also eat its food whole and immediately (unless hunting for its young) to prevent others from stealing.
+Hunting at night makes it easier for great horned owls to obtain food and keeps other birds from getting prey first.
+They also eat their food whole and immediately (unless hunting for their young) to prevent others from stealing it.

 How Does Their Diet Impact Other Species?